twolivesleft/Codea4-Docs/_sources/api/mesh.rst.txt

       - ``OBJ``
       - ``STL``

-      Skinned animations are supported but morph targets are not
+      Skinned animations are supported but morph targets are currently not

       Saving meshes is not currently supported